planetlabs/planet-client-python/docs/cli/cli-data.md

 planet data asset-download PSScene 20230310_083933_71_2431 ortho_udm2
 ```

-Note though that while some assets activate almost immediately (if another user has requested
+While some assets activate almost immediately (if another user has requested
 it recently), some can take a few minutes.
 If you try to download it before it's active
 you'll get a message like: `Error: asset missing ["location"] entry.
 Is asset active?`